 Quickstart#

 This guide shows you how to get started with M3S.
-Choose your workflow:
+Direct grid access—no setup required—covers most workflows; two optional tiers go further:

 GridBuilder API (Advanced) - Fluent interface for complex workflows